 Rev. Michael Tomson-DeGreeff grew up in St. Louis, MO, and then, moved to Boston where he attended Berklee College of Music, played drums in bands and managed a restaurant.
 In 1996, Michael began to feel the call to ordained ministry in the United Methodist Church.
 In 1999, he earned a Bachelor of Religious Studies from the University of Kansas.
 Then, he attended Saint Paul School of Theology in Kansas City, MO, and earned a Master of Divinity in 2003.
 He was ordained in 2006.
-Michael served for one year as the Campus Minister at KU (1998-99), then as the Senior Pastor at Pleasant Hill UMC in Topeka, KS (1999-2006), the Senior Pastor at Eudora UMC (2006-2013), the Senior Pastor at Wamego UMC (2013-2020) and starting in 2020, the Senior Pastor at Trinity UMC in Hutchinson, KS.
+Michael served for one year as the Campus Minister at KU (1998-99), then as the Senior Pastor at Pleasant Hill UMC in Topeka, KS (1999-2006), the Senior Pastor at Eudora UMC (2006-2013), the Senior Pastor at Wamego UMC (2013-2020), the Senior Pastor at Trinity UMC in Hutchinson, and starting in 2024, the Senior Pastor at Countryside UMC in Topeka, KS.
 Michael is part of the Missional Outreach Committee for the Kansas Methodist Foundation.